derek-haworth/CSS-Layout-Challenges/README.md

 # CSS-Layout-Challenges
-## Simply just for practice and exercising the brain
+## For practice and exercising the brain - gotta stay fresh.

 Challenges provided by: Turing School of Software & Design https://github.com/turingschool-examples/css-layout-challenges